mlcommons/ck/cmx4mlops/README.md

 ## Citing this project

-If you found the CM automations helpful, kindly reference this article:
+If you found the CM and CMX automations helpful, kindly reference this article:
 [ [ArXiv](https://arxiv.org/abs/2406.16791) ]